 Now you are ready to proceed with preparing the air dry clay paver layer!Continue to 4 of 14 below.

 04 of 14

-To set a uniform layer of paving on a base it is important to have a clay sheet which is a uniform thickness.
-For the store frontage I am modelling, the paving layer needs to be level with the bottom door sill.
-To make my air dry clay sheet roughly that thickness, (it will shrink slightly as it dries) I used two strips of craft wood the same thickness as my door sill as spacers for rolling my clay.
-To keep them from becoming coated with the clay, I wrapped them in scraps of plastic wrap before I began.
+To set a uniform layer of paving on a base it is important to have a clay sheet which has a uniform thickness.
+For the store frontage we have, the paving layer needs to be level with the bottom door sill.
+To make our air dry clay sheet roughly that thickness, (it will shrink slightly as it dries) we used two strips of craft wood the same thickness as the door sill as spacers for rolling the clay.
+To keep them from becoming coated with the clay, wrap them in scraps of plastic wrap before you began.
 You will need lengths of material the same length as the strip of paving you require.

 05 of 14

 Now that you have your spacers set up, remove your paper template and press some of your air dry clay between the spacers.
 Use your hands to roughly set it flat.